International Flexible Trust

 - the trust can accept top-ups.

-- the trust should only be used by individuals who are non-UK domiciled for IHT purposes.
+- the trust should only be used by individuals who are non-UK domiciled for Inheritance Tax purposes.
 This is because, for individuals who are UK domiciled, the creation of the trust would be a chargeable transfer as well as a Gift with Reservation

 - the Settlor is a beneficiary of the trust